 Do you know how every app, if not set otherwise, opens web links and pages within some browser-like pop-up?
 That’s what Android System WebView is for.
 This built-in interface-less app will provide integration for web content in basically all apps instead of switching to Chrome or any other browser.
 This should, ideally, reduce RAM usage and rendering.
+It’s an essential Android component provided by Google and, as such, you can’t remove it.

 If you were wondering how to (or should you even) disable Android System WebView or how to enable it later, we made sure to explain it here.